Async Rust, Part Three: IO

 IOCP on Windows.
 For a medium-level, cross-platform Rust library that

-invoke it using the C standard library function libc::poll
+invoke it using the C standard library function libc::poll, which looks

 like this in Rust: